 Mark is an active member of a variety of associations and committees, including the North Carolina State Bar, North Carolina Bar Association, Oklahoma Bar Association, American Bar Association, 14th Judicial District Bar, Estate & Trust Legislative Committee, Durham-Orange Estate Planning Council, American Academy of Estate Planning Attorneys, and the National Academy of Elder Law Attorneys.

-Mark is married to Margaret Costley, and has two daughters, Eleanor born in 1995, and Audrey born in 2000.
+Mark is married to Margaret Costley, and has two daughters.
 He is an active member of University Presbyterian Church, in Chapel Hill, North Carolina, an avid sports fan, and enjoys reading, travel, tennis, music, politics and gardening.

 Guiding Those Left Behind in North Carolina